 During this hike, you’ll hike along the high rocky bluffs for a while and then duck back into the forest several times.
 Each time you come back out onto the ridges, your jaw will drop in disbelief that you are in Michigan.

-This hike gives you the option to start at one of three trailheads: Lake of the Clouds, Government Peak, and a midway point.
+This hike allows you to start at one of three trailheads: Lake of the Clouds, Government Peak, and a midway point.

 Whatever trailhead you start on, you will start your hike with a steady incline.
 But don’t let that discourage you.
 The work is most definitely worth it.

-This hike can be long, but the good news is that you don’t have to do the entire length of the trail if you don’t want to.
+This hike can be long, but the good news is that you don’t have to do the entire trail length if you don’t want to.
 You can turn around at any point.